EmyCodes/c_programming_language/README.md

 Introduction to C Programming.
-This Repo contains my C personal exercises during the study of  **C for Dummies** written by *Dan Gookins*
+This Repo contains my C personal exercises and examples used in these books,  **C for Dummies** and **C All-in-one Reference for Dummies** authored by *Dan Gookins*